AndreasHeger/CGATReport/doc/TrackersOld.rst

 Behind the scenes
 =================

-The :class:`Dispatcher` is the central actor behind the scenes in sphinxreport.
+The :class:`Dispatcher` is the central actor behind the scenes in cgatreport.
 To resolve a :term:`report` directive, it will first assemble all components in place (a :term:`Renderer`, a :term:`Tracker` and optionally a :term:`Transformer`).
 Conceptually, it then proceeds as follows.